You can use a research log to track your progress while conducting research. View some templates below and use what works for you.

 CrossSearch is a one-stop search tool that lets you search most of the informational resources available through the library, including:

-As you can see, CrossSearch looks in many different places and for many different types of sources.
-In one search, you might see results for academic journal articles, books in the library’s collection, films, newspaper articles, and more.
-This can be a good place to start if you want to see a broad scope of the resources available on your topic.
+CrossSearch looks in many different places and for many different types of sources.
+In one search, you might find results for academic journal articles, books in the library’s collection, films, newspaper articles, and more.
+This can be a good place to start if you want to find a broad scope of the resources available on your topic.
 However, because CrossSearch includes so many types of resources, you might find you need to filter these results more than you would in a more specific database.

 CrossSearch is best accessed through the library home page (https://www.holycross.edu/library).